Quantum magnetometer sensor array

 1 April 7, 2026: The Iran Rescue

-His argument is not about one rescue.
+His argument isn't about one rescue.
 It's that a named, operational system for long-range biomagnetic detection changes what we should assume is possible in the classified space.
 If the CIA can track a human heartbeat over a mountain, the assumption that surveillance ends at imagery and signals intelligence is wrong.
 The sensing baseline moves.

 Evidence Assessment